-Please do avoid foods that are known to be hazardous to other animals, these include foods with caffeine, chocolate, tea, or coffee.
-Feeding cockatiels avocados, onions, garlic, tomato leaves, potatoes, eggplants, and other foods with solanine must also be avoided.
+Please avoid foods that are known to be hazardous to other animals, these include foods with caffeine, chocolate, tea, or coffee.
+Feeding cockatiels avocados, onions, garlic, tomato leaves, potatoes, eggplants, and other foods with solanine must also avoid.
 When in doubt remember to research!

-Foods we eat are usually densely packed with calories, fats, and sugar.
+Food that humans eat are usually densely packed with calories, fats, and sugar.
 This is not what a cockatiel would normally find in nature.
 The intensity of foods we eat ends up to be a glut of sugars, fats, or calories, filling them and leaving no space for nutritious foods.
-Seeds made for people, and other foods produced for us are proportioned for us, which means that their density makes measuring diets a lot harder.
-Throwing a cockatiel off its balance when it comes to food.
+Seeds made for people, and other foods produce for us are proportioned for us, which means that their density makes measuring diets a lot harder.
+This throws a cockatiel off its balance when it comes to food.

 Does my bird need extra vitamins, minerals or amino-acids?